Our Team

 Amy has been teaching at Helen Baller Elementary in the Camas for 13 years, collaborating with staff, families, and community to develop individualized plans that focus on each student’s unique skills, abilities, and interests to help them find their place among their peers in the school community.
 She also collaborates with state agencies and organizations to educate and advocate for educational equity.
 Amy was recognized as WA State’s 2020 Teacher of the Year.

-While learning the ropes of being a parent to a child with medical needs, Jamie developed a heart for families and individuals doing the same.
+While learning the ropes of being a parent to a medically complex child, Jamie developed a heart for families and individuals doing the same.
 This led her to her job at the Arc.
-She has worked for the Arc of Snohomish County for over 10 years.
-In the position of Program Director she uses her talents to demonstrate a passion for individuals with developmental disabilities and their families through both fun and educational opportunities.
+She has worked for the Arc of Snohomish County for over 18 years.
+In the position of Executive Director Director she uses her talents to walk alongside and create positive change for individuals with developmental disabilities and their families with resources and educational opportunities.
 Jamie also manages the Family Advocacy Team pages on this website.

 Brenda Cunningham